Designing Conversational Interfaces – Everything You Need To Know

-If the bot needs to relay a command to the user for specific functionality, make sure that the wording is simple.
+If the bot needs to relay a command to the user for specific functionality, ensure the wording is simple.

-There’s no reason to have several different command options if the functionality is pretty much the same.
+There’s no reason to have several different command options if the functionality is similar.

 For example, if the user can save their product suggestions, the bot can command “save”.